nidark/Poe-Companion/README.md

 ..................................................................................................................................................................................................................................................

-**Main Features:** Auto-pot, Auto-Quit, 1-key Fast-pot, Gem-Swap, Divination Trade, Items-ID, Ctrl-Click, Shift-Click automation (sell, buy, currency spamm), various shortcuts.
+**Main Features:** Auto-pot, Auto-Quit, 1-key Fast-pot, Gem-Swap, Divination Trade, Items-ID, Ctrl-Click & Shift-Click automations (sell, buy, currency spamm), various shortcuts.
 ..................................................................................................................................................................................................................................................

 Most of the functions will work automaticaly on **Windowed FullScreen 1920x1080** with wisdom & portal scrolls on the last 2 positions of the first row.